jonathansick/sitelle_notes/README.md

 **Optical cost: $170K.** 200 mm lens alone costs $35K (manufacturer didn't want to coat it; need to heat and cool such a lens slowly for coating).

+Note that the optics themselves have a resolution of 0.85"; seeing is typically 0.65".
+Thus typical effective seeing is 1" for SITELLE images.

+## Detectors (Marc Baril)

+CFHT is handling the CCD system integration/software.

+100 foot cryostat lines!

+CCD cooled to -100˚C. Will need a fast clock rate to read in 3 seconds (250 kHz).
+Total cycle time is 3.5 seconds (including CCD clearing; shutter settling).

+Cross-talk less than 0.1%.

+*Noise associated with grounding the inputs.
+This will be debugged...* Should get readout noise below 5 electrons.
+Gain 1.8 ADU/e